-Quickly get up to speed with Elm as you build a reactive, reliable web app from scratch in this 3.5-hour video course.
+Quickly get up to speed with Elm and learn functional programming by crafting a reactive web app step-by-step.

 “... great ramp up from total beginner to building apps and having fun!”
 Evan Czaplicki, creator of Elm